jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 #### Choosing terms

-Taxonomies may be automatically generated.

-Terms are chosen if warrant exists; this warrant may take a while to develop, leading to the category of candidate terms AKA provisional terms.
-Warrants have different bases:
+While taxonomies may be automatically generated, they are more often built.
+A taxonomist adds a term to the vocabulary if warranted; since warrant shift over time, a taxonomist may also have a 'parking lot' for candidate terms AKA provisional terms:

 - User warrant emerges from user search terms and feedback;
 - Literary warrant emerges from review of documents and standards; and